browniebroke/pypackage-template/README.md

 To enable it, you might need to go [into your dashboard][rtd-dashboard] and import the project from Github.
 Everything else should work out of the box.

+### Dependencies update

+The project dependencies are kept up to date with [Renovate] which requires [the Github app][renovate-gh-app] to be installed.

+The main advantage of Renovate over Dependabot is the automerge option, which is configured to automatically merge minor/patch updates with all the CI checks passing.
+It supports a variety of package managers, including Poetry and Github actions which are used by default.

 ### All contributors

 This is a specification that help you highlight all of the open source contributions on your README.
 This is easy to maintain as it comes with a Github bot to do the updates for you, so more manual updates on the contributors file.